 Plan for future workforce changes

-The aim of future state conversations is to help understand anticipated workforce requirements over the short, medium, and long term.
+The aim of future state conversations is to help understand anticipated workforce requirements over short, medium, and long term periods.
+Applying this to workforce change scenarios ensures Queensland Government agencies can prepare and align their workforce for future needs.

 Before you begin